natacha-beck/cbrain-wiki/Configure-a-personal-data-provider-(CBRAIN).md

 Now, you can click on _Create new Data Provider_

-5. TEST CONFIGURATION, AUTO REGISTER FILES and DECONFIGURE THIS STORAGE
+5. TEST CONFIGURATION, REGISTER FILES and DECONFIGURE THIS STORAGE

 To make sure your data provider has been successfully configured, you will have to test it before the files can be automatically registered.
 When you don't need it anymore, you will be able to deconfigure it as well.